cloudfoundry/bbs/doc/defining-lrps.md

 > You *must* provide the dockerimage `RootFs` uri as above, including the leading `docker://`!

-> [Lattice](https://github.com/cloudfoundry-incubator/lattice) does not ship with any preloaded root filesystems.
-You must specify a Docker image when using Lattice.
-You can mount the filesystem provided by diego-release by specifying `"rootfs": "docker:///cloudfoundry/cflinuxfs2"`.

 ##### `ImageUsername` [optional]

 The `ImageUsername` field specifies the username to be used when fetching the